open-sauced/intro/CONTRIBUTING.md

 ## Adding Translations to Documentation

 Adding translations to our project's documentation helps make it more accessible to a wider audience.
-If you're interested in contributing translations for our documentation, follow these steps
+If you're interested in contributing translations for our documentation, follow these steps to add translations:
-Steps to Add Translations

-1. Identify target languages:
+1. **Identify target languages**

    Determine which languages you want to add translations for.
 Make sure these languages are relevant to the project's user base.

-2. Create translation files:
+2. **Create translation files**

    Inside the documentation directory, create a new subdirectory for each language you plan to support.
 Use language codes (e.g., "en" for English, "fr" for French) as directory names.